Cripes, this has gotten ridiculous. Folks, look, let's just run through a list here. (Updated.)

 - No, she wasn't named as a co-respondent in a divorce; there's no evidence she had an affair with her husbands' business partner.
 The partner tried to have his divorce records sealed because he was being harrassed by journalists who used them to get his phone number.

-- Yes, barring immaculate conception, Bristol appears to have had sex with her fiancee.
+immaculate conceptionvirgin birth (whatever), Bristol appears to have had sex with her fiancee.
 No, Bristol didn't receive only "abstinence-only" sex ed.

 - Yes, I have it on reliable report that